Difference Between Ball Valve and Gate Valve

 Figure 1.
 Gate valve

 A gate valve is a kind of control valve that permits fluid flow through unobstructed or stops fluid flow.
-The most significant aspect of a gate valve is that it lets fluids flow straight through without any blocks.
+The most significant aspect of a gate valve is that it allows fluids to flow straight through without any obstruction.
 This means that there is a minimal pressure loss across the valve.

 In contrast to butterfly valves, a gate valve’s clear bore also lets a pig pass through when cleaning pipes.
-But quarter-turn valves move faster than gate valves, and you should only use them to open or close fully.
+However, quarter-turn valves move faster than gate valves, and they should only be used to open or close fully.
 You shouldn’t use them to control the flow.

 One of the most popular valves is the gate valve because it is easy to use and has many applications.
 Gate valves have full-port ports, which means that the valve port size is the same as the length of the pipe that connects them.
 Full-bore gate valves enable fluid to move quickly through pipelines without obstruction or reduction in pressure.
 You can also use a cleaning rod to clean the line.